-When Silkair* flew me up on their inaugural trip to Laos, I was pretty stoked to finally get to visit this little landlocked country.
+When Silkair* flew me up on their inaugural trip to Laos, I was pretty stoked to finally get to visit this little landlocked country, my 8th in Southeast Asia.
 We started off in the current capital Vientiane, but the historic former capital Luang Prabang has a certain charm and quaintness that made me wish I could spend a few more days there.
 Here’s a look at some of my favourite things to see in Luang Prabang and its surrounding area.

 *Scoot will be taking over the Singapore-Laos route from Silkair from 1 April 2019 onwards.
 Check out my post to see the revised timing and route details.

 It’s easy to overlook Laos when you are planning a trip to Southeast Asia – not surprising as this landlocked country is surrounded and dwarfed by China (Huge), Vietnam (omg the food), Myanmar (still pretty new to most), Thailand (OMG THE FOOD) and Cambodia (Ang Kor Wat!), all popular countries on the backpacker trail.
 Laos shares much history with its neighbours but also has its own unique culture that’s worth checking out, and its relatively low-key nature means Laos hasn’t become all too touristy… yet.

 Luang Prabang is a designated UNESCO World Heritage site and was the old capital of the Lao Kingdom before it shifted to Vientiane, and downtown Luang Prabang is a compact walkable peninsular bracketed by the Mekong and Nam Khan Rivers that you can stroll or cycle around quite easily.

 As always, handy dandy Google Map for you to refer alongside the blog post below: